+44 (0)113 343 2021

-His current research focuses on the role of patenting, ownership, and the marketplace in early twentieth-century medicine and healthcare, the history of phototherapy technologies, the practice of chemical disinfection in British homes in the age of germ theories, and the urban-rural relationship surrounding the supply of fresh water to Leeds in the nineteenth century.
+His current research focuses on the history of rejuvenation and anti-ageing in collaboration with the Boots Company Archive, the role of patenting and ownership in medicine and healthcare, and the urban-rural relationship surrounding the supply of fresh water to Leeds in the nineteenth century.

 He is Chair of the Outreach and Education Committee of the British Society for the History of Science, as well as the Society's Honorary Archivist.
-He has spent time at the University of Hong Kong (November 2013) and will be Visiting Research Fellow at the University of Sydney for a month in April 2014.
+He has spent time as a visiting researcher at the University of Hong Kong (November 2013) and the University of Sydney (April 2014).

 Previous post-doctoral research included an AHRC-funded Knowledge Transfer Fellowship, applying recent research on patenting in the nineteenth and twentieth centuries to medical technologies in conjunction with Professor Graeme Gooday and the Thackray Medical Museum.
 This involved carrying out audience consultation events, writing public-facing object biographies, and running training sessions for museum staff, as well as carrying out research into objects in the collections, particularly the Marconi Otophone, Hanovia-Kromayer UV Lamp, and Overbeck Rejuvenator.